 Translec designs and manufactures modern exterior and interior lighting,...

 SYSTRA - International Consulting Engineers for Rail and Urban Transport

 The SYSTRA Group is one of the world's leading experts in...

 The CEF railway testing centre is a unique platform which allows...

 Panama Metro routes and construction details

-Line 1, which runs from Albrook Bus Terminal to Los Andes Commercial Centre, is planned to be extended from Los Andes to San Isidro in the future.
+Line 1 runs from Albrook Bus Terminal to Los Andes Commercial Centre, and is planned to be extended from Los Andes to San Isidro in the future.